-Although such data are of little use to usual data center customers, it has been recognized that "raw" data should be stored by the data centers.
+Although such data may be of little use to usual data center customers, it has been recognized that "raw" data should be stored by the data centers.
 Such data would then be available:

-- for re-analysis when improvements in analysis techniques are made - for realistic assessments of data errors as they become increasingly important to evaluators.
+- for re-analysis when improvements in analysis techniques are made - for realistic assessments of data errors as they become increasingly important to evaluators, 1 - for resonance analysis.